Stock events for Ford Motor Co. (F)

 Ownership

-Ford Motor Company is primarily owned by institutional investors, who collectively hold approximately 60% of the company's shares.
-The largest institutional shareholders include The Vanguard Group, BlackRock, Inc., and State Street Corporation.
-The Ford family maintains control through a dual-class stock structure, holding a minority equity ownership (2%) but possessing a plurality of the voting power (40%) through their ownership of Class B shares.
-Key individual insider shareholders include William Clay Ford Jr. and James D. Farley Jr.
+Ford Motor Company is publicly traded, with institutional investors owning approximately 58% to 60% of the outstanding shares.
+The Ford family maintains a plurality of the voting power (40%) through a dual-class stock structure.
+Major institutional owners include The Vanguard Group, BlackRock, Inc., and State Street Corporation.
+Key individual shareholders include William Clay Ford Jr. and James D. Farley Jr.

 Ask Our Expert AI Analyst